asengupta/avishek.net/_posts/2021-04-24-vector-calculus-lagrange-multipliers.md

 Taking the composite function $$f \circ G$$ allows us to change the problem from a **constrained problem to an unconstrained optimisation problem**, because the **constraints are already expressed between the relationships of the $$U$$ set and $$V$$ sets of variables**.

-**In calculus, to find the critical point, we need to take the derivative and set it to zero.
-This many be a **maximum** or a **minimum**, and that usually depends upon what the **second derivative** looks like, but we will postpone discussion for later.
+In calculus, to find the critical point, we need to take the derivative and set it to zero.
+This may be a **maximum** or a **minimum**, and that usually depends upon what the **second derivative** looks like, but we will postpone discussion for later.

 The output of $$\mathbf{D_{(U,V)}f}$$ is a $$1 \times m$$ vector, which we'd like to set to zero.
 This also implies an important result: **at the critical point, the gradient vector is perpendicular to every tangent vector**.
 This can also be restated as: **the tangent space (the space spanned by the $$m$$ tangent vectors) belongs to the kernel of $$\nabla f$$**.
 Note that I did not say that it **is** the kernel of $$\nabla f$$, merely that it **belongs** to that kernel.